Towards Efficient Methods in Medical Question Answering using Knowledge Graph Embeddings

 \section{Discussion}

 An interesting takeaway from this study is the performance difference from integrating external knowledge with BERTRAM v/s DEKCOR concatenation.
 This disparity is more pronounced for RoBERTa than BERT-based methods, which we attribute to the tokenization scheme employed by each model.
 RoBERTa's vocabulary, constructed using BPE, includes spaces.
 Thus, interjecting new text within the question fundamentally alters how the language is decomposed, and which tokens are presented to the model.
 In comparison, BERT's tokens do not span spaces and is not as impacted when new tokens are inserted.
-Using the running question, we have the following tokenization for RoBERTa, \textit{['What', 'Ġis', 'Ġthe', 'Ġmain', 'Ġcause', 'Ġof', 'ĠHIV', '-', '1', 'Ġinfection', 'Ġin', 'Ġchildren', '?']} where \textit{Ġ} is a special character indicating a space between tokens.
+Using the running question, we have the following tokenization for RoBERTa, \textit{[`What', `Ġis', `Ġthe', `Ġmain', `Ġcause', `Ġof', `ĠHIV', `-', `1', `Ġinfection', `Ġin', `Ġchildren', `?']} where \textit{Ġ} is a special character indicating a space between tokens.

 We attribute the performance disparity in RoBERTa to the corruption of the input that takes place when external knowledge tokens are included.
 The text is no longer ``well-formed'' natural language.
-Additionally, for COVID-QA, we see the most performance improvement in terms of the EM metric.
-We hypothesize this is because the domain-specific information provided by the external embeddings help pinpoint the domain-specific answers.
+Additionally, for COVID-QA, we see the most performance improvement in terms of EM.
+We hypothesize that this is because the information provided by the external embeddings helps pinpoint the domain-specific answers.
 PubMedQA scores, on the other hand, see overall enhancements for both metrics (F1 being greater) for BERT and RoBERTa based models.
 This makes sense since by fine-tuning, models start understanding class distribution better which in turn leads to improved F1 scores.

-In general, integrating external embeddings provides a performance improvement for non-domain-specific models.
-Somewhat peculiarly, we see that even adding \textit{random} entity embeddings provides a performance improvement over vanilla fine-tuning of domain-specific models.
-We hypothesize that although the random embeddings do not convey any \textit{real} information, they can serve to denote the presence of different, relevant domain terms.
+Generally, integrating external embeddings provides performance improvements for non-domain-specific models.
+Somewhat peculiarly, we see that even adding \textit{random} entity embeddings improves performance over vanilla fine-tuning of domain-specific models.
+We hypothesize that although the random embeddings do not convey any real information, they can serve to denote the presence of different, relevant domain terms.
 It then holds that the Mikolov approach cannot denote all relevant terms as it requires a vocabulary overlap.